underscoreio/underscoreio/src/html/_draftevents/2015-06-12-advanced-scala.md

 In the afternoon we will undertake a case study applying our new knowledge to a practical example.

-The course materials include the book Advanced Scala with Scalaz, along with supplementary material related to free monads.
+The course materials include the book Advanced Scala with Cats, along with supplementary material related to free monads.
-You will receive free updates to Advanced Scala with Scalaz for its lifetime.
+You will receive free updates to Advanced Scala with Cats for its lifetime.

 ### Who